 Use Rooms With Spark Enemies if You Have the Boomerang

 Normally, the invulnerable Spark enemies are a nuisance.
 However, if you have the Boomerang, you can take them out in a single hit.
-When you destroy a Spark, they will always drop a Fairy.
+When you destroy a Spark, it will always drop a Fairy.
 As such, if you have the Boomerang, inserting rooms with Sparks is an easy way to give yourself a lot of potential heals.

 Things You Should Avoid When Arranging a Dungeon